santimirandarp/documents/README.md

 I won't write many more documents, but instead will focus on make the workflow easier.

 ----

-You can access the Documents on [this link](https://santimirandarp.github.io/documents/pages).

 DISCLAIMER: Docs may be wrong or incomplete, feel free to push changes and raise issues.